krowmedy/krowmedy.github.io/about.md

 Other than that I like the usual: reading, writing, watching The Office repeatedly, and trying out other silly things.

-This website is about all those things.
+This website is about all of that.
 Hope you find something useful here.
 Enjoy!